-IF-IMV will need to expand over time as new features are added to the TNC architecture.
-For instance, the TNC will soon add support for TPM integration.
+IF-IMV needs to expand over time as new features are added to the TNC architecture.
+For instance, this version of IF-IMV adds support for reason strings.
 IF-IMV must allow new features to be added easily, providing for a smooth transition and allowing newer and older architectural components to continue to work together.